Call for Research teams to be hosted in the new Translational Research building

 - Better educate and treat patients (therapeutic education, patient care, societal acceptance of treatments).

-The interdisciplinary institute covers 4 of the 18 Graduate Schools of Paris-Saclay University (Health and Drug Sciences, Chemistry, Life Sciences and Health, Public Health) and can also work with other Graduate Schools on some projects.
+The Interdisciplinary Object covers 4 of the 18 Graduate Schools of Paris-Saclay University (Health and Drug Sciences, Chemistry, Life Sciences and Health, Public Health) and also works with other Graduate Schools on some projects.